 Episode 1 – 13

 A deep secret is uncovered inside a box.
-Somebody’s been watching Seven.
-I was expecting Andi to say “What in the box!”
+Reminds me of the infamous scene from “Seven.”
+I was expecting Andi to say “What’s in the box!?

 Episode 2 – Outside The Box